 This is another tough one to answer.
 I guess it all depends on personal preference.
 Ask yourself.
 Do you want to share your batch of home brewed beer?
 Is it all for you?
 Or again, will you be selling the beer?

 If it's for you and only you.
 Maybe a larger bottle like a 2 litre growler would work best.
 It will look amazing and you will probably only need 1 or 2 bottles.
 However you will need to drink the beer fairly quickly to stop it going off.

 Alternatively you can bottle your home brew in lots of smaller bottles.
 Most classic homebrew kits brew around 40 pints worth of beer.
 So if you want to use a 500ml bottle you would need 40 bottles.
 So if you are looking to give some away to friends and family, this is the ideal solution.
 We've started selling a ready made kit with a beer capper included.
 Check it out here.

-The perfect bottle for homebrew is whichever is best for your needs.
+The perfect glass bottle for home brew is whichever is best for your needs.
 Do you want something just for you or do you want some bottles you can give away?